AdvancedServicesEngineeringTUWien2017/PieDrive/README.md

 # PieDrive
+PieDrive aims to provide an integration platform where you can address in an unified manner all your cloud storages.
+This allwos for easier mangement of data concerns in a central place.
+This prototype consists of four main parts:
+* Authentication Server: Cloudfoundry UAA server provides authentication for the user and issues JWT tokens.
+* DevServer: Delivers the front end application.
+* Social Provider Service: Abstracts the cloud storages with help of Spring Social.
+* Gateway: Provides reverse proxy functionality for all services.
 This is an early prototype of PieDrive.
 The future development will, however, proceed on the original fork.

 ## How to start